Business Operating Grants

 Applicant Eligibility

-To be eligible, the business or non profit must:
+To be eligible, the business must:

-• Have no more than 50 employees and under $8 million in gross sales in 2023.
+• Have no more than 50 employees and under $8 million in gross sales in 2024.

-• Be in good tax standing with the State of Connecticut Department of Revenue Services
+• Be in good tax standing with the State of Connecticut Department of Revenue Services.

 • Be compliant with the Connecticut Department of Labor Office of Unemployment Assistance and all applicable state and federal employment laws and regulations, including but not limited to minimum wages, unemployment insurance, workers’ compensation, and child labor.